 However, it’s important to note that chickens also have their feed that should compose 90% of their overall diet.
 Herbs should not occupy more than 10% of your chicken’s diet.
 You can give your chickens cilantro two times a week, making room for other greens in their diet as well.

 Preparing Cilantro For Your Chickens

 You can give and prepare cilantro for your chickens in many ways.
 You can gather the herbs and give them to them by scattering some on the ground.
 This requires some aftercare, though.
 Be sure to clean up any extra cilantro on the ground after they have consumed their fill.
-This way, you can avoid rotting cilantro within their space.
+This way, you can avoid rotting cilantro in their space.

-One good way to feed cilantro to your chicken is by hanging them!
+One good way to feed cilantro to your chicken is by hanging them.
 Not only can your chickens have a little bit of exercise but also, the herbs can be distributed to them more fairly without the tendency for them to fight with each other.
 You can have different places where you hang them as well as enough piles for them to have their fill without trying to shoo each other out.

 Having cilantro plants is also very useful for your flocks.
 Aside from avoiding the hassle of going to the market to buy some cilantro, it is also very good to provide your chickens with cilantro that is as fresh as possible.

 Having a cilantro or herb garden can be beneficial, ensuring that they have access to the freshest herbs possible.
 This also gives flock owners easier access to complementary food that can help their chickens grow properly.

 When buying from the market, the herbs should either be fed immediately after washing or stored in the fridge or in any cool environment.
 These steps will help the herbs stay fresh and retain as many nutrients as possible, even if they are being stored for later use.